Honorable Judge Alison McCarty

 Judge McCarty was elected to a six-year term on the Summit County Common Pleas Court in November 2008 for the term beginning January 5, 2009 and was re-elected to her seat in November 2014.
 She presides over serious felony matters and major civil lawsuits.
 Judge McCarty also presides over a Re-Entry Court Program.
 This Program strictly monitors certain offenders after they are released from the prison system, to improve their chances of a successful transition to a law-abiding lifestyle.
 Judge McCarty has lectured on many topics over the years, including ethics and professionalism.
 She is a Bencher with the Scanlon/Bell Inns of Court, a collaborative program that promotes civility and ethical behavior within the profession and mentors young lawyers in the practice of law.

-Judge McCarty has been married to Thomas McCarty for twenty-four years and they are the parents of two daughters.
+Judge McCarty has been married to Thomas McCarty for thirty-three years and they are the parents of two daughters.

 Summit County Common Pleas Court Judge Alison McCarty Named as the 2024 Administrative Judge & Judge Susan Baker Ross Re-Elected as 2024 Presiding JudgeRead More

 Summit County Common Pleas Court Judge Joy Malek Oldfield Honored with the President’s Award from the Ohio Common Pleas Judges AssociationRead More

 December 12, 2023

 Media Advisory – Jury Duty Scam CallsRead More